 Harrison-Caver Park is located off of Hwy 421 in Clearwater, SC.
-Park amenities include a lighted basketball court, large playground, lighted tennis courts, 6/10 of a mile lighted walking track, community center with rentable space, picnic areas throughout, concession stand and recently renovated outdoor restrooms.
+Park amenities include a lighted basketball court, batting cages, large playground, lighted tennis courts, 6/10 of a mile lighted walking track, community center with rentable space, picnic areas throughout, concession stand and recently renovated outdoor restrooms.
 The tennis courts were resurfaced in 2015 with new court lighting installed the following year, and now host tennis lessons throughout the year.
 The 3 softball fields and soccer field are great for practices, pick-up games, tournaments, and more.
 New benches and swings were installed throughout the park in 2016, as well as strategic land clearing for great views and fishing in park bordering Horse Creek.
 The community center is a great place for meetings, birthday parties, and small family reunions.

 Located in Aiken County, Aiken State Park sits nestled along the South Edisto River in an outdoor-lover’s paradise.
 Aiken’s most notable attraction is the still, black water of the South Edisto River – fishing and canoeing are both popular here.
 A 1.7-mile canoe and kayak trail winds down the South Fork of the Edisto River.
 Fishing for bream, bass and catfish can be enjoyed from along the bank.